 4. Fish

 Farmed fish like salmon are an efficient source of protein with lower greenhouse gas emissions than land animals.
 However, aquaculture has its own set of issues like water pollution and depletion of wild fish used for feed.
 So while fish is better than beef, it’s not without environmental cost.
+There is also the matter of farmed vs wild fish to consider with wild usually winning out when over fishing isn't a concern.

 Why Alternatives Are Better, But Not Perfect